 - Batch picking: Sometimes referred to as multi-order picking, this method requires pickers to combine items by SKU.
 This involves multiple orders being filled at once by pulling large amounts of inventory together.

 - Wave picking: This method separates orders into windows throughout the day and can generally be used in tandem with either zone or batch picking.

 Depending on the setup of your warehouse as well as the amount of labor available, do your research and determine whether or not a new picking method might be what your company needs to reduce pick and pack errors.

 Looking for high-quality warehouse services on the Eastern Seaboard that are convenient, flexible, and cost-effective?
-Contact the team at Overflo Warehouse at (800) 626-061600 or overflo.com for a free quote.
+Contact Overflo today for more information.